Nigerians in diaspora sent home $21 billion

 Millenial entrepreneurs starting more companies and at a younger age

 According to the findings, millennials are discovering entrepreneurship much earlier than boomers did.
-While the older generation launched their first businesses at roughly 35-years-old, so-called “millennipreneurs” are starting their businesses at around 27.
+While the older generation launched their first businesses at roughly 35 years old, so-called “millennipreneurs” started their businesses at around 27.
 (Fortune)

 Software development help for Johannesburg-based tech entrepreneurs

-The events are designed as a personal, practical and hands-on way to fast tracking the design quality of apps or services being developed by Johannesburg’s young technology startups.
-The events facilitate troubleshooting and provides young entrepreneurs with practical advice for navigating through some of their software design and development issues.
+The events are designed as a personal, practical and hands-on way to fast-track the design quality of apps or services being developed by Johannesburg’s young technology startups.
+The events facilitate troubleshooting and provide young entrepreneurs with practical advice for navigating through some of their software design and development issues.